 Once your selections are now made, you’ll be easily able to see any duplicate keywords across your selected campaigns.
 With the editors handy interface you can now pause or delete your duplicated keywords directly from this interface.

 Once you’re in the duplicate keywords screen and want to get back to show all of your keywords, just select the ‘view’ drop down box from the top of the screen, and select ‘all’.

-If you make regular keyword changes and additions within the account, then this is something that I would recommend checking from time to time as it’s quick and easy to do.This entry was posted in Technology, Cardinal Path, PPC, Search Engine Marketing and tagged google adwords, PPC, sem.
+If you make regular keyword changes and additions within the account, then this is something that I would recommend checking from time to time as it’s quick and easy to do.This entry was posted in Technology, Cardinal Path, Paid Search, Search Engine Marketing and tagged google adwords, Paid Search, sem.
 Bookmark the permalink.